 Chapter 13 Bankruptcy

-Prior to the October, 2005, changes in the Code, many Chapter 13 plans lasted longer than thirty six months in order to provide for full payment to priority debts, including taxes and child support obligations.
-The revisions to the Code allow for the payment of child support obligations after the completion of the plan payments, provided that the plan payments reduce the past due obligation as the Chapter 13 Plan is ongoing.
+The Bankruptcy Code allows for the payment of child support obligations after the completion of the plan payments, provided that the plan payments reduce the past due obligation as the Chapter 13 Plan is ongoing.

 In a Chapter 13 case, the Chapter 13 trustee will look at these four main areas:

 In a Chapter 13 case, the trustee will want to ensure that you are committing all of your income, over and above your necessary living expenses, to the reorganization plan.
 The disposable income must be committed for a period of at least three years.
 Typically, the problems that arise in this area are related to expenses for `luxury' items such as private schooling costs for children, expenses related to nonessential items such as boats or recreational vehicles, and excessive budgeted amounts for clothing, cable, or entertainment.
 The means test will not allow luxury expenses to be deducted in determining projected disposable income.
 The means test is designed to force the debtor to make a higher Plan payment that will likely make luxury expenses unaffordable.